bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 Self is used in BlitzMax Methods to reference the invoking variable.
 End Rem

+SuperStrict

 Type MyClass
-	Global	count
+	Global count:Int
-	Field	id
+	Field id:Int

-	Method new()
+	Method New()
 		id=count
 		count:+1
-		ClassList.AddLast(self)	'adds this new instance to a global list End Method
+		ClassList.AddLast(Self)	'adds this new instance to a global list End Method
 End Type

 Global ClassList:TList

-classlist=new TList
+classlist=New TList

-local c:MyClass
+Local c:MyClass

-c=new MyClass
+c=New MyClass
-c=new MyClass
+c=New MyClass
-c=new MyClass
+c=New MyClass

-for c=eachin ClassList
+For c=EachIn ClassList
-	print c.id
+	Print c.id
-next
+Next
 ```

 ### `Super`